trishullab/salento/src/main/python/salento/reports/map_computation/README.md

                         Write out the results in a file --direction {forward,bidirectional}
                         Choose type of combination

 ```

-## Get probabilities for test data set
+## Getting the raw probabilities for test data set

-We want to apply different metrics on the salento test data.
-To achieve this we
-want to have a separation of concerns, where the probability scores and the
-metric applications are separated out.

-There are two modes to query probabilities

-1. Probabilities associated with calls
-2. Probabilities associated with states

 The script `get_raw_prob.py` provides interface to get predicted probabilities
-to get call and states information for each point.
-To get calls probabilities user should
-pass the filename for  `--call_prob_file` and to gets states probabilities  user should
-pass the filename for `--state_prob_file` and if both are passed then we get probabilities associated with calls and states.
+to get call and states information at each point along a trace path.
+To get calls probabilities user should pass the filename for  `--call_prob_file` and to gets states probabilities  user should pass the filename for `--state_prob_file` and if both are passed then we get probabilities associated with calls and states.

 ```bash